-Leatherback nesting occurs along the Pacific coast of the Americas from México to Ecuador, although nesting is concentrated solely in two primary beach complexes - one in Costa Rica (Santidrian-Tomillo et al. 2007) and the other in Mexico (Sarti et al. 2007) - with a third, lesser nesting assemblage in Nicaragua (Urteaga and Chacon 2007)(Figure 1).
-The number of nesting female leatherbacks in the eastern Pacific has declined by more than 90% over the past 20 years (Figure 2), which is in stark contrast to leatherback populations in the Atlantic Ocean, most of which are either stable or increasing, and much more abundant (USFWS and NMFS 2007; Wallace and Saba 2009).
+Leatherback nesting occurs along the Pacific coast of the Americas from Mexico to Ecuador, although nesting is concentrated solely in two primary beach complexes - one in Costa Rica (Santidrian-Tomillo et al. 2007) and the other in Mexico (Sarti et al. 2007) - with a third, lesser nesting assemblage in Nicaragua (Urteaga and Chacon 2007) (Figure 1).

-IUCN Red List Status: Critically Endangered
+IUCN Red List Status: Critically Endangered in the Eastern Pacific